koii-network/docs/develop/write-a-koii-task/task-development-kit-tdk/testing-locally-with-docker/easy-testing.md

 image: img/thumbnail.png
 sidebar_label: Testing in the Node
 ---
-# **Testing Your Task with Eazy Testing**
+# **Testing Your Task with Easy Testing**

 Congratulations on completing the basic Jest tests and unit tests!
 This shows that your task is functioning correctly.
-Next, you will learn how to use our custom-designed **Eazy Testing v0.1** to simulate how your task operates on other users' koii Nodes.
+Next, you will learn how to use our custom-designed **Easy Testing v0.1** to simulate how your task operates on other users' koii Nodes.

 ## **Process Overview**